mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### The user opens the new column menu and selects the 'Link to Another Table' option
 - Click on the column header to show the menu and select the 'Link to Another Table' option

-**Note: This step does not cover the scenario where a user has a unique table **
+**Note: This step does not cover the scenario where a user has a unique table, in which case they need to create an additional table to add a relationship.**

 ### The user selects a table from the list of available tables